-Deployment of OSSuite™, including its core process safety modules, permitted integration of many of the core program elements and subsequent roll-up of leading and lagging indicators leading to more efficient compliance.
+Deployment of OESuite™, including its core process safety modules, permitted integration of many of the core program elements and subsequent roll-up of leading and lagging indicators leading to more efficient compliance.

 The refiner successfully achieved improved process safety performance.
-The integrated OSSuite™ offering paved the way for the additional modules, to further improve OSSuite™ compliance assurance.
+The integrated OESuite™ offering paved the way for the additional modules, to further improve OESuite™ compliance assurance.

 A Fortune 500 upstream and midstream oil & gas company sought the assistance of OS in defining and implementing an asset integrity management system.
 The client was experiencing frequent safety incidents and significant failures on equipment assets.